 William H. Downes wrote on January 22, 1908 in The Boston Transcript that her drawings were superior to the work of the most admired artists Paul Helleu and Charles Dana Gibson and that they had “a distinct elegance of style.”

 In fact, Lilian Westcott Hales drawings are considered more important than her oils because her drawings are poetically tender and remarkably rendered with sensitivity. “

 Despite being married with a family, Lilian Westcott Hale pursued a thorough art education and produced work throughout her life that marked her as one of the most successful artists of the Boston School.

 Today her work is in the Museum of Fine Arts, Boston, the National Academy of Design, the Metropolitan Museum of Art, the Phillips Collection, the North Carolina Museum of Art, and The Cleveland Museum of Art.

 According to The Hale Family in American Art,

 “Lilian Westcott Hale was the most talented and successful of the Hale artists.
 She was a member of the first generation of American students able to receive a thorough art education without European study.
 She managed household duties and motherhood while actively pursuing her art career.”

-One Secret to Success: Support From Family
+Secret to Success: Family Support

 The support of her family was crucial to her success.
 Philip Leslie Hale wrote to Lilian Westcott while courting her: